 Mirena Side Effects

-- Inflammation of the membrane that lines the abdominal cavity and internal organs (Peritonitis)
+• Bacterial, fungal infection or inflammation of the membrane that lines the abdominal cavity and internal organs

-If you had to have an implanted Mirena IUD device surgically removed because it migrated from its original position (extra-uterine migration) and perforated the uterine lining, you may have a potential Mirena lawsuit.
+If you had to have an implanted Mirena IUD device surgically removed because it migrated from its original position (extra-uterine migration) and perforated the uterine lining or if you experienced IIH or PTC, you may have a potential Mirena lawsuit.